-Around 53 million electricity and gas smart meters will be installed by energy suppliers in UK homes and small businesses by the end of 2020 and their introduction is set to change the way you manage your energy consumption.
+Most homes and businesses in Great Britain will be offered smart meters by the end of 2020.
+Up to 53 million electricity and gas smart meters will be installed by energy suppliers and their introduction is set to change the way that you manage your energy consumption.

 What do smart meters do?